Codecademy/docs/content/go/concepts/interfaces/interfaces.md

  - function `newLife` takes `marriage` interface as an argument.
  - It's possible to call the `newLife` function with `john` and `max` structs.

-> Advantage of using interface is that we can pass any struct which implements the `marriage` interface to the `newLife` function. and it is possible to  change the implementation of the `love` and `arranged` methods in the `john` and `max` structs without affecting the `newLife` function.
+The advantage of using an interface is that any struct can be passed to the `newLife` function as long as it implements the `marriage` interface. and it is possible to  change the implementation of the `love` and `arranged` methods in the `john` and `max` structs without affecting the `newLife` function.

-> It is also possible to make a new type and `newLife` can use it without changing the `newLife` function as long as the new type implements the `marriage` interface.
+It is also possible to make a new type and `newLife` can use it without changing the `newLife` function as long as the new type implements the `marriage` interface.

 Go's compiler will ensure that all the methods in the interface are implemented in the struct.